-A. All ordinances of the City which have been enacted and published in the manner required at the time of their adoption, and which have not been repealed, shall be compiled, consolidated, revised, indexed and arranged as a comprehensive ordinance code, and such code may be adopted by reference, with the same effect as an ordinance, by the passage of an ordinance for such purpose.
+- A. Codification.
+All ordinances of the City which have been enacted and published in the manner required at the time of their adoption, and which have not been repealed, shall be compiled, consolidated, revised, indexed and arranged as a comprehensive ordinance code, and such code may be adopted by reference, with the same effect as an ordinance, by the passage of an ordinance for such purpose.
 Such code need not be published in the manner required for other ordinances, but not less than three copies thereof shall be filed for use and examination by the public in the office of the city clerk prior to the adoption thereof.
-Such a code may contain provisions of general application to all other ordinances including definitions, statutory construction rules, fines and penalties and similar provisions of general application.
-Amendments to the code shall be enacted in the same manner as ordinances.

-B. Adoption by Reference.
+Such a code may contain provisions of general application to all other ordinances including definitions, statutory construction rules, fines and penalties and similar provisions of general application which shall apply to all other ordinances of the city unless otherwise specifically provided.
+Amendments to the code shall be enacted in the same manner as ordinances. - B. Adoption of Codes by Reference.
 Detailed regulations pertaining to the construction of buildings, plumbing and wiring, mechanical devices, abatement of dangerous buildings, or similar matters consisting of part of a uniform code adopted by the County of Los Angeles, or generally adopted on a state-wide or region-wide basis, when arranged as a comprehensive code, may likewise be adopted by reference to the full extent permitted by the general laws of the State of California, and pursuant to procedures established therein.
 Maps, charts and diagrams also may be adopted by reference in the same manner.